matinrnz/PathPlanning/README.md

 2. Using the `Genetic Algorithm` to find the best path for the agent.
 In this case, we need to find a way to encode the path into a chromosome.
 One way to do this is to use the `Q_Table` as the chromosome.
 In this case, we need to find a way to crossover and mutate the `Q_Table` to generate new paths.

+3. We can take a multi agent approach and then combine the `Q_Tables` on every N episode by using `Genetic Algorithm`.